Punktum-dk/epp-service-specification/README.md

 ### Recipient Statement

 Recipients of data are specified as other and unrelated.
-As specified in the purpose statement section and under access, identified data is made publicly available, therefore DK Hostmaster will not be able to control how the publicly available information is used.
+As specified in the purpose statement section and under access, identified data is made publicly available, therefore Punktum dk will not be able to control how the publicly available information is used.

 <a id="retention-statement"></a>

 ### Retention Statement

-Data will be retained with DK Hostmaster as required by Danish legislation.
+Data will be retained with Punktum dk as required by Danish legislation.

 <a id="references"></a>